wp-plugins/wp-client-client-portals-file-upload-invoices-billing/readme.txt

 <h4 style="margin-bottom:10px;">Reason #3: Extensive Documentation & Responsive Support Team</h4>

 Documentation is provided right inside the WP-Client Dashboard so you can never lose it.
-And, it's updated all the time so you never have to worry about having "old” documentation.
+And, it's updated all the time so you never have to worry about having "old" documentation.
 We have an experienced team of helpful and courteous support staff who's number one goal is to make sure you are taken care of.
 If you have a problem, then we're here to help.

 <h4 style="margin-bottom:10px;">Reason #4: Authentic Testimonials from Real Customers.
 No B.S.</h4>

 We are proud to say that our customers are excited to tell us how happy they are.
-This makes us happy, but we are still always pushing to do things better all the time<br />
+This makes us happy, but we are still always pushing to do things better all the time

 "Remarkable.
 All is working.
 I'm amazed at how fast you guys are in responding and the thoroughness of the help instructions.
 Great job.
 And thanks a million for making such an awesome plugin.
-This was exactly what I was looking for and you've even added invoicing to it.” – Jeffrey<br />
+This was exactly what I was looking for and you've even added invoicing to it."
+Jeffrey

 "I've been looking for this exact functionality for so long, finally came across your plugin, and what a pleasant surprise!
 Really love the whole concept behind the plugin, and how it makes everything so flexible.
-Use of shortcodes is clever and makes integration a snap. ” – Sherri<br />
+Use of shortcodes is clever and makes integration a snap."
+Sherri

-"You guys have the most well documented and best executed plug-in that I have ever had the privilege to use.” - Howard<br />
+"You guys have the most well documented and best executed plug-in that I have ever had the privilege to use."
+Howard

 "I bought 2 copies of this [plugin] and I'm very impressed!
 I'm a professional photographer and visual designer, and I use this plug in for my studio and for clients than need a professional solution for show the pictures to clients.
 Thank you WP-Client!
 I'm really really happy!
-Great product!” – Manu<br />
+Great product!"
+Manu

 <h4 style="margin-bottom:10px;">Reason #5: No Risk 100% Money Back Guarantee</h4>